 Web1 is a web of static information that links to each other.
 Think of a self-hosted, personal web page or a blog using a platform such as WordPress or Squarespace.
 You primarily share the information with others via URLs.

 Web2 is a web of social interactions linking users to each other.
 Think of social media sites such as Instagram and Twitter where you share and consume algorithm-based data feed managed by tech companies.
 You often share information within the platform by liking, sharing, re-posting with your own comments, and more.

-- Web3 is a web of decentralized information linked within a public ledger.
-Think of buying/selling an NFT art on a certain blockchain ecosystem where you can see full history of past owners and how much tokens they were exchanged for.
+Web3 is a web of decentralized information linked within a public ledger.
+Think of buying/selling an NFT art on a certain blockchain ecosystem where you can see the full history of past owners and how many tokens they were exchanged for.
 You primarily interact with the chain of information via digital wallet transactions.

 Just like Web2 evolved from Web1 where it added a social dimension to information sharing, Web3 is the next evolution of Web2 where information is exchanged in full transparency with no central governance.